yeyilmaz99/yeyilmaz99/README.md

 <h4 align="center">I’m a self-taught developer.
 I’m currently developing an E-commerce site and PWA with angular.
 I’m a trilingual person (French,English,Turkish).
 I’m open to all kinds of programming.</h3>

--  I’m currently working on : [E-CommerceTemplate ][E-Commerce Website]!
+-  I’m currently working on : [E-CommerceWebsite]!
 -  I’m currently learning Angular
 -  2022 Goals: Learn Backend